List of Deadwood characters: Samuel Fields

 The "Nigger General" Samuel Fields (Franklyn Ajaye), loosely based on the historical Samuel Fields, is first befriended by Calamity Jane.
 He is nearly lynched during mob violence led by the drunk Steve Fields.
 Later, Steve is caught by Hostetler during a sexual act on the sheriff's horse's leg.
 Samuel walks in on Hostetler planning to kill Steve, but persuades him to blackmail Steve by signing a confession on a blackboard.

 Near the end of Season 2, a wild horse, which Samuel and Hostetler are attempting to geld, escapes from their care and tramples William Bullock, the son of Martha Bullock.
-Samuel stops Hostetler from committing suicide over the incident, and instead the both of them ride out of town to capture the escaped horse.
+Samuel stops Hostetler from committing suicide over the incident, and instead they ride out of town to capture the escaped horse.
 When they return, Samuel and Hostetler plan to start a livery in Oregon, but Steve drives Hostetler to suicide with his racial taunts and epithets.
 Fields plans to leave town, but he is held up by his promise to help Aunt Lou persuade her son to leave.
 Later, Steve offers him a job at the livery, all the while verbally abusing him.
 Samuel refuses, and when he returns to the livery to depart with his horse, he discovers that Steve has been paralyzed by a blow to the head.
 Samuel takes up Steve's care, at first delighted for being able to mock him back, but soon he changes his conduct and takes good care of him.
 He lingers in camp looking after the horses and Steve, pushing him around in a wheelbarrow, paying for his care, and addressing him in a friendly manner.
 He attempts to leave the camp many times, but finds fate intervening whenever he is about to leave.

 In Deadwood: The Movie, Samuel's tendency to fish on Charlie Utter's land leads him to witness Utter's murder, and he is nearly lynched by Utter's killers before being saved by Bullock.
 As he recuperates, he assures Bullock that Utter was at peace when he died, and the two hold hands.